Links (Connections)

 ILink

-is a core of Void networking system.
+is the core of the Void networking system.

 They define a connection between the player and server.